andrea-rockt/ideavim/README.md

 2. Click the gear icon :gear:, select `Manage Plugin Repositories`, and add the following url:
  `https://plugins.jetbrains.com/plugins/eap/ideavim`

-See [the changelog](CHANGES.md) for the list of hot unreleased features.
+See [the changelog](CHANGES.md) for the list of unreleased features.

 It is important to distinguish EAP builds from traditional pre-release software.
 Please note that the quality of EAP versions may at times be way below even